-Every user interaction within a site or app signals the user’s interests, preferences and intent such as adding to cart, filtering a list, viewing an item, and making a purchase.
-The products they interact with, particularly their attributes (color, a particular brand, a style) and attribute values (red, Nike, Tshirt) teach us about their preferences.
+Every user interaction within a site or app signals the user’s interests, preferences, and intent, including adding to a cart, filtering a list, viewing an item, and making a purchase.
+The products users interact with, particularly their attributes (color, brand, style) and attribute values (red, Nike, t-shirt) teach us about their preferences.

-Combining product attributes with interaction types while taking into account the recency of the interaction, allows us to identify user preferences overall and in real-time.
+Combining product attributes with interaction types, while taking into account the recency of the interaction, helps you identify user preferences overall and in real time.

-Our Affinity based audience condition provides you with the tools to leverage the user’s affinity and create highly personalized experiences based on their personal preferences.
+Our affinity-based audience condition provides you with the tools to build on the user’s affinity and create highly-personalized experiences based on their personal preferences.

-We start by building a user affinity profile.
-At the user level, for each interaction type, we collect and aggregate all the product attribute values that the user interacted with.
+At the user level, for each type of interaction, we collect and aggregate all the product attribute values that the user interacted with.
 We then calculate an affinity score for each attribute value.
-The score sums up the total interactions for each value, favoring recent interactions and high intent interaction types by giving more weight to real-time activities, purchases, and add to cart.
+The score sums up the total interactions for each value, favoring recent interactions and high-intent interaction types by giving more weight to real-time activities, purchases, and adding to the cart.

 Individual user scores are normalized, using the entire site’s traffic as a baseline.
-That is, if a particular attribute value generally receives high scores (e.g milk and eggs are popular items at the grocery store), it will not skew results.
+That is, if a particular attribute value usually receives high scores (for example, bread is a popular item at the grocery store), it will not skew results.

-When defining an Affinity based audience, begin by selecting the desired attribute (color, category, brand, gender, etc) and its respective value (red, dresses, Donna Karan, women).
-You can define the level of user affinity from ‘highest’ to ‘within the top 10’ to determine how inclusive or exclusive you prefer your segment to be.
+When defining an affinity-based audience, begin by selecting the desired attribute (color, category, brand, gender) and its respective value (red, dresses, Donna Karan, women).
+You can define the level of user affinity from highest to within the top 10 to determine how inclusive or exclusive you want your segment to be.

-However, when you have dozens of values such as the case with brands, but only a handful of available promotions, widen your affinity level beyond ‘highest’.
-You might not ‘hit’ everyone’s most favorite brand, but you will still be within their preferences and the segment size will be significant.
+However, when you have dozens of values (such as is the case with brands) but only a handful of available promotions, widen your affinity level beyond highest.
+You might not "hit" every user’s favorite brand, but you will still be within their preferences and the segment size will be significant.

 - Affinity is based on your product feed.
 Only attributes with discrete values (closed list) can be leveraged for the affinity condition.

-- By default, we provide the ‘category’ and its values, as an out of the box attribute.
-Additional attributes must be manually allowed or included by a Dynamic Yield admin for each site individually.
+- By default, we provide the category and its values, as an out-of-the-box attribute.
+Additional attributes must be manually included in the Dynamic Yield console for each site individually.

-- Affinity data is generated per user after a minimum of 5 pageviews (category or product pages) or one other product interaction such as Add to Cart or Purchase.
+- Affinity data is generated for each user after a minimum of 5 pageviews (category or product pages) or one other product interaction such as Add to Cart or Purchase.

-- Affinity is available for eCommerce sites.
-If are interested in enabling this feature, contact your Customer Success Manager.
+- Affinity is available for e-commerce sites.
+If you are interested in enabling this feature, contact your Customer Success Manager.